Koromix/tytools/lib/qt5/README.md

 # Mac OS X / Clang 64-bit

+These instructions have been tested with *Qt 5.9.7*, they will probably **not work for Qt versions < or > 5.9**.
+Even if they work, you may not be able to link TyTools correctly.

 A recent version of XCode must be installed.

-Download qtbase source from http://download.qt.io/official_releases/qt/5.12/5.12.2/submodules/qtbase-everywhere-src-5.12.2.tar.xz
+Download qtbase source from http://download.qt.io/official_releases/qt/5.12/5.12.2/submodules/qtbase-everywhere-src-5.9.7.tar.xz

-Extract the directory inside it to "tytools/lib/qt5" and rename "qtbase-everywhere-src-5.12.2" to "x86_64-darwin-clang".
+Extract the directory inside it to "tytools/lib/qt5" and rename "qtbase-everywhere-src-5.9.7" to "x86_64-darwin-clang".
 Open a command prompt and go to that directory.

 ```sh